-2.3.1 Breathing air must meet the requirements for Grade D or higher quality, as described in Compressed Gas Association Commodity Specification pamphlet G-7.1., titled Commodity Specification For Air, Published by Compressed Gas Association Inc., Arlington, VA.
+2.4.1 Breathing air must meet the requirements for Grade D or higher quality, as described in Compressed Gas Association Commodity Specification pamphlet G-7.1., titled Commodity Specification For Air, Published by Compressed Gas Association Inc., Chantilly, VA.
 (CFR Title 30 Chapter 1).

-▲ DANGER
+A DANGER

-Do not connect the CPF Filter, or any other regulator or filter, to bottled air or any other air source that does not have a pressure reducing valve that reduces pressure to maximum of 125 psi.
+Do not connect the CPF Filter, or any other regulator or filter, to bottled air or any other air source that does not have a pressure reducing valve that reduces pressure to maximum of 150 psi.
 Failure to comply with this warning will cause low pressure devices to explode under the high pressure of bottled air.
 Such an explosion could cause severe injury or death.

-2.3.2 Connect an air supply hose fitting to the filter inlet that is compatible with the air supply hose from an air source that meets OSHA requirements for respirable

-- air, to the CPF Filter inlet as shown in Figure 1.
-Pressure supplied to the filter must not exceed 125 psi. - 2.3.3 Refer to the Apollo Respirator and CPF Filter manuals for instructions concerning their operation.
+- 2.4.2 Connect an air supply hose fitting that is compatible with the air supply hose from an air source that meets OSHA requirements for respirable air, to the CPF Filter inlet, as shown in Figure 1.
+Pressure supplied to the filter must not exceed 150 psi. - 2.4.3 For models with CPF filter only, connect the respirator lead hose to the compatible fitting on the CPF filter.
+Refer to the Apollo Respirator and CPF Filter manuals for instructions concerning their operation.

-3.0 OPERATION
+- 3.0 OPERATION

-3.1 Transporting and Moving
+- 3.1 Transporting and Moving

-3.1.1 Transporting a blast machine
+- 3.1.1 Transporting a blast machine